-Chart 1: Growth option annual returns to 30 June (returns net of fees and gross of tax)
+Chart 1: Growth option annual returns to 30 June

+Returns net of fees and gross of tax

-^{ 2020} FYTD ending 31 March 2020
+^{ 2020} FYTD ending 31 March 2020 - based on preliminary data

-Looking back over the 14-year history of the growth fund, it has recorded a negative return for financial year periods 2 times, with a third negative bar currently showing for the 2019-20 financial year to date.
+Looking back over the 14-year history of the growth fund, it has recorded a negative return for financial year periods 2 times, with a third bar currently showing for the 2019-20 financial year to date.
 This experience is broadly in line with expectations (4 to 6 years in 20).